DMTF/Redfish-Tools/odata-csdl-validator/README.md

 ### Local path to directory of OData CSDL XML files

-This example command runs the validator against the files in the `test_metadata` directory to validate that the metadata conforms to OData v4.0:
+This example command validates that the metadata in the files in the `test_metadata` directory conforms to OData v4.0:

 ```zsh
 % cd Redfish-Tools/odata-csdl-validator